 Canon law instructs particular practices of fasting but also defers to the authority of local bishops.
 For Catholics in the United States, that’s the U.S. Conference of Catholic Bishops (USCCB).

-U.S. Catholics are obligated to fast on Ash Wednesday, Good Friday, and Fridays throughout the Lenten season.
+U.S. Catholics are obligated to fast on Ash Wednesday and Good Friday and to abstain from eating meat on Fridays throughout the Lenten season.
 Canon law says that the young and old are absolved from this obligation.
 The USCCB specifies Catholics between the ages of 18 and 59 should abstain from eating typical meals, which means they’re permitted to eat one large meal plus two small meals per day.

 Anyone over the age of 14 should not eat meat on Fridays during Lent, and the USCCB defines what it means by meat as well.
 It instructs also that if you have a mental or physical illness or if you’re pregnant or nursing you’re not bound to these obligations.